 Long Spout Glass Teapot with Wood Lid

-This elegant long spout glass teapot can be used for a single serving size, or sharing tea with your friends.
+This elegant long spout glass teapot with wood lid can be used for a single service, or for sharing tea with your friends.
 The body of the pot is made with good quality glass that can withstand boiling water.
-Glass pots allow you to see the color of your tea, allowing you more control over the strength of your tea.
-The lid is made of wood with a plastic cover on the bottom so the wood will not begin to rot from hot water and steam.
+The lid is made of wood with a plastic cover on the bottom so the wood will not be damaged by hot water and steam.
 Often times glass lids can shatter easily, so this will prevent having to replace your lid.
-Each pot also comes with a very fine stainless steel filter that will prevent even very small tea leaves from falling into your tea.
+In addition, it provides a pleasant contrast in texture.
+Each pot also comes with a very fine mesh stainless steel filter that will prevent even very small tea leaves from falling into your tea.
 The filter is also very large which will allow your tea leaves to bloom inside.
 This pot will brew any kind of tea and can be a beautiful addition to any tea ware collection.

 Using glass teaware allows you to enjoy the visual beauty of your tea as the leaves infuse.
 The clarity of the glass also makes it very easy to see the intensity of the color of the brew, which helps you control the infusion time to achieve the desired flavor.
 Glassware cools down boiling water more quickly than porcelain and yixing ware, making it a great choice for beautiful high end green, yellow, white, and scented teas.
 We suggest you reuse your leaves multiple times, leaving just enough tea in your pot to cover the leaves before making your next infusion.

 History of Chinese Glass